 Cookbook Workflow

-Setting up a geologic data web map service involves the following steps:
+This workflow indicates the specifications required by the GeoSciML-Portrayal schema for OneGeology data services.
+The Feature Types indicated in Section 2 below will represented in the layers of a web feature service (WFS).
+Additional information regarding service and layer naming conventions, with a focus on web map service (WMS) naming specifications can be found in Appendix C2, C3, and C4.
+Setting up a geologic data web service involves the following steps:

 Map your source data from its original schema to the GeoSciML-portrayal schema; this step can be further broken down into the following sub-steps